CREST English Olympiad Class 6 Previous Year Paper

 To persuade their audience, most of the speakers form a combination of ethos, pathos and logos.
 Whenever you listen to a speech, watch an advertisement, or listen to someone, you are convinced by basic tools of persuasion.

-Sheldon has nominated himself for college election.
-He tells everyone: "I will ensure all the 1,500 of us get our jobs before we get graduated."
-He also told about the importance of engineering and spoke about people who have succeeded in their life.
+Sheldon has nominated himself for the college election.
+He tells everyone, "I will ensure all 1,500 of us get jobs before we graduate."
+He also talked about the importance of engineering and spoke about people who have succeeded in their lives.
 He also emphasised the struggles we face to get admission in top universities.
 Which form of persuasion is Sheldon using here?

 I. pathos